fahad-moha/alx-backend/0x01-caching/README.md

 6. **Edge Caching**: Edge caching, also known as "edge computing," involves caching content and data on servers or devices located closer to the end-users, reducing the distance and latency between the user and the data.

+# Caching Systems

+## What is a Caching System?
+A caching system is a mechanism that stores data or information in a cache, which is a temporary storage location that is faster and more accessible than the original data source.
+The primary purpose of a caching system is to improve the performance and responsiveness of an application by reducing the time and resources required to retrieve data.

+## FIFO (First-In, First-Out)
+FIFO is a cache eviction policy where the oldest, or the first-entered, item in the cache is removed when the cache reaches its capacity.
+This means that the items are evicted in the same order they were added to the cache.

+## LIFO (Last-In, First-Out)
+LIFO is a cache eviction policy where the newest, or the last-entered, item in the cache is removed when the cache reaches its capacity.
+This means that the items are evicted in the reverse order they were added to the cache.

+## LRU (Least Recently Used)
+LRU is a cache eviction policy where the least recently used item in the cache is removed when the cache reaches its capacity.
+This means that the item that has not been accessed for the longest time is evicted.

+## MRU (Most Recently Used)
+MRU is a cache eviction policy where the most recently used item in the cache is removed when the cache reaches its capacity.
+This means that the item that has been accessed most recently is evicted.

+## LFU (Least Frequently Used)
+LFU is a cache eviction policy where the item that has been accessed the least number of times is removed when the cache reaches its capacity.
+This means that the item with the lowest frequency of access is evicted.

+## Purpose of a Caching System
+The primary purpose of a caching system is to improve the performance and responsiveness of an application by reducing the time and resources required to retrieve data.
+This is achieved by storing frequently accessed data in a cache, which can be accessed much faster than the original data source.

+## Limits of a Caching System
+Some of the limits of a caching system include:

+1. **Cache Size**: The cache has a limited size, and once it reaches its capacity, a cache eviction policy must be used to remove items to make room for new ones.

+2. **Cache Coherency**: If the data in the original source changes, the cached data may become stale and inconsistent with the original data source.

+3. **Cache Invalidation**: Determining when to invalidate or update the cached data can be challenging, especially in distributed systems.

+4. **Cache Complexity**: Implementing and managing a caching system can add complexity to the overall system architecture, which may require careful design and maintenance.

+5. **Cache Overhead**: The overhead of maintaining the cache, such as the memory usage, CPU cycles, and network bandwidth, can sometimes outweigh the benefits of caching, especially for small or infrequently accessed data.